Enjoy these used curriculum sale tips for the big day on June 8!

 Drop by the MPE table.

 This year MPE will have its own table of curriculum to sell.
-Funds from the sale of these items will go back to support our organization, which makes donated curriculum available to members at the Family tier and higher throughout the year!
+Funds from the sale of these items will go back to support our organization, which supports the homeschool community through special events, discounts and activities all year long!

 Let children participate for maximum enjoyment.